So, how you can last longer in bed naturally? Here are a couple of easy lifestyle-changing things that may help you last longer in bed.

-Comments like his prompted Duke staff to survey the sexual effects of weight loss on 70 men with an average age of 42.
+Comments like his prompted Duke University staff to survey the sexual effects of weight loss on 70 men with an average age of 42.

 Moderate weight loss—5–10 percent— significantly improved their libidos and sexual satisfaction and help to stay harder longer.

 Brown University researchers tracked 229 obese women in a weight-loss program.

 After one year, they lost an average of 15 pounds and reported better sex and fewer sexual problems.

 Those who have lost the most weight have experienced the best sexual betterment.